 January 1935 Radio-Craft

-People old and young enjoy waxing nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.

 published 1929 - 1953.
 All copyrights are hereby acknowledged.
-See all articles

 If you think controversial and

 of political high dudgeon, think again.
 This article in the January 1935 in

-inventor of regeneration in radio circuits - Lee de Forest or Major
+inventor of regeneration in radio circuits - Dr. Lee de Forest or Major

 Edwin H. Armstrong.
 Evidently in spite of much support by the opinions of notable

 of de Forest.
-The battle had been fought at many level

-for the previous 18
+The battle had been fought at many levels for the previous 18

 years.
 Columbia University's Professor